mina-nagy1/Human-Emotion-Recognition/data/README.md

 These splits are preserved exactly as defined in the original dataset.

-## Data Loading Strategy
+## Data Loading

 The dataset is loaded dynamically during experimentation and training using:
 - `pandas` for CSV parsing
-- Custom PyTorch `Dataset` implementation
+- A custom PyTorch `Dataset` implementation
-- PyTorch `DataLoader` for batching and sampling
+- PyTorch `DataLoader` for batching

-No preprocessing artifacts or extracted images are stored in this repository.
+No extracted images, intermediate files, or preprocessing artifacts are stored in this repository.

-## Class Imbalance Handling
+## Notes

-FER2013 exhibits significant class imbalance (e.g., *Disgust* is underrepresented).

-To mitigate this:
-- Class frequencies are computed from the training split
+- Images are converted to RGB and resized to 224×224 during preprocessing to match Vision Transformer (ViT) input requirements
+- Dataset handling logic is implemented in `src/dataset.py`
-- Inverse-frequency class weights are applied
+- All preprocessing steps are fully reproducible
-- A `WeightedRandomSampler` is used **only for the training loader**

-This ensures more balanced class sampling during training while keeping validation and test distributions unchanged.

 ## Notes